gregorybesson/ai-isolation-game/heuristic_analysis.md

 - The behavior I should have during the game: Agressive or defensive ?
 Does it have to change during the game ?
 - Following the previous sentence, Should I try to take a square when the opponent has this square as option (attack) or should I avoid it ?

-After many "heuristic tentatives", playing with paramaters, I end up with 3 heuristic trying to find a way to beat the ID improved heuristic:
+After many "heuristic tentatives", playing with paramaters, I ended up with 3 heuristics trying to find a way to beat the ID improved heuristic:
 - Heuristic 1: Aggressive player
 - Heuristic 2: Aggressive player trying to keep the center
 - Heuristic 3: Aggressive player trying to keep center While 60% of the game board is free, then becoming more defensive.